-Hussain has an unusual agreement for an England captain which allows him to go when either he or the selectors have had enough, instead of being installed for a specific term.
+Hussain can be an influence only in the background.
+He has an unusual agreement for an England captain which allows him to depart when either he or the selectors have had enough, instead of being installed for a specific term.
 The third full over of his sixth active day in charge seemed a touch premature, however.
 So it transpired.
-Hussain had broken the third finger of his right hand while fielding a ball running down to third man.
-This will keep him out for at least three weeks, according to the initial diagnosis, and if that proves correct he will definitely miss the Third Test and probably, therefore, the Fourth and final match, which begins on 19 August.
+The break was quickly revealed.

-He is also 20, in his second Test, and the selecors must keep faith with him.
+He is also 20, in his second Test and the selectors must keep faith with him.
 He has safe hands, he is learning and there is no surely no point having come this far in turning elsewhere.
 It is perhaps too early to begin a Read Must Stay campaign but he must.